rojo-rbx/rbx-dom/docs/xml.md

 The `Axes` data type is represented with a single `axes` element that contains a single integer between `0` and `7`.
 This integer represents a bitfield of the `Z`, `Y`, and `X` axes packed into the lower 3 bits of it, in that order.

-An `Axes` property with only the `X` axis enabled would appear as follows:
+An `Axes` property with only the `X` axis enabled appears as follows:

 ```xml
 <Axes name="AxesExample">